Serbian Chetnik Movement (1990): Participation in Yugoslav Wars

 After the creation of SRS, SČP was appropriated as its paramilitary unit throughout the Yugoslav Wars, during which they committed killings of civilians.
 It has also been defined as a private army of SRS operating in the Republic of Serbian Krajina.
-Also known as the Šešeljevci (English: Šešelj's men), the paramilitary was active in the Eastern Slavonia front of Croatia in March 1991.
+Also known as the Šešeljevci (English: Šešelj's men), the paramilitary was active in the Eastern Slavonia of Croatia in March 1991.
 It took part in the Battle of Borovo Selo, where they killed 12 Croatian policemen.
 Beginning in March 1992, SČP was stationed in Zvornik, Bosnia and Herzegovina, with the purpose of ethnic cleansing the town. Šešelj there collaborated with the Serb Volunteer Guard (SDG) and White Eagles to raid homes and kill Muslims.
 In Bijeljina and Doboj, SČP cooperated with SDG in armed conflicts.
 This campaign marked the beginning of the Bosnian War.
 Besides their cooperation with other paramilitaries, Šešeljevci were also friendly with the Yugoslav People's Army.
-In the Eastern Slavonia front and Bosnian War, the Šešeljevci committed crimes against Croats and Muslims, including murder, torture, robbery, and sexual assault.
+In the Eastern Croatia and Bosnian War, the Šešeljevci committed crimes against Croats and Muslims, including murder, torture, robbery, and sexual assault.

 The Šešeljevci had 30,000 volunteers.
 They were noted for wearing black fur hats with Serbian cockades, or military berets with a skull or the Serbian flag.
 They could have also been identified by their cross-shaped ammunition belts.
 At different times, Šešelj both supported and condemned the paramilitary unit.
 The International Criminal Tribunal for the former Yugoslavia (ICTY) concluded that "Šešelj exercised ideological and moral authority over the Šešeljevci sent to the front by his politico-military organisation.

 On 28 April 1994, SRS announced the dissolution of SČP and the integration of its local chapters into SRS.
 In the announcement, Šešelj also disavowed SČP as a paramilitary force.